Refining time-space traffic diagrams: A simple multiple linear regression model: Introduction

-In summary, the resolution of most TS diagrams that have already existed or are being generated is quite coarse for a detailed analysis and applications, mainly limited by existing information technology and traffic infrastructure investment.
-Since a TS diagram is one of the most important traffic analysis and visualization tools, a method that could increase the resolution of TS diagrams without a large number of high-resolution TS diagrams for model training is urgently needed.
-With such a method, widely existing TS diagrams could be ``saved" from their blurry ``faces".
-To fill this gap, this paper proposes a multiple linear regression-based model to refine a low-resolution TS diagram so that a high-resolution TS diagram with ample traffic details, such as traffic waves, can be derived from the diagram.
+In summary, the resolution of most TS diagrams that have already existed or are being generated is quite coarse for detailed analyses and applications, mainly owing to the limitation of the existing information technology and traffic infrastructure investment.
+A method that could directly increase the resolution of TS diagrams with no use of a large number of high-resolution TS diagrams for model training is urgently needed, so that the widely-existed TS diagrams could exhibit more traffic details and better help analyze traffic dynamics.
+To fill this gap, this paper proposes a multiple linear regression-based model to refine a low-resolution TS diagram by directly increasing its resolution.
 To the best of our knowledge, this is the first work that introduces the refinement problem of a TS diagram and successfully solves it with only a small amount of high-fidelity traffic data.
+Note that we cannot quantify the ``low" resolution of a TS diagram that surely needs the proposed method.
+Instead, the proposed method could make the existing TS diagrams clearer and show more details in exhibiting traffic dynamics.

 The remainder of the paper is organized as follows: Section \ref{sec:Model} introduces the refinement problem of a TS diagram and proposes a refinement model based on multiple linear regression.
 Section \ref{sec:Evaluation} evaluates the proposed refinement model using three completely different datasets in two strict tests.
+Section \ref{sec:Comparison} compares the proposed model with one of the classic TSE models.
 The discussion and conclusion are presented in Sections \ref{sec:Discussion} and \ref{sec:Conclusion}, respectively.